Emergency Dentistry

 Calming You During Dental Emergencies

-We understand that dental emergencies can be stressful experiences, which is why we offer sedation dentistry at our office.
-Our nitrous oxide makes it easier for you to relax while we take care of your smile.
-We may also offer IV sedation or oral sedation depending on the type and timing of your dental emergency.
+We understand that dental emergencies can be stressful experiences.
+That is why we offer sedation dentistry at our office.
+Nitrous oxide (also called laughing gas) makes it easier for you to relax while we take care of your smile.
+We may also offer IV sedation or oral sedation, depending on the type and timing of your dental emergency.

-Nitrous oxide, or laughing gas, can be used during almost any procedure if you are a candidate, and it produces a calming effect.
+Nitrous oxide can be used during almost any procedure if you are a candidate, and it produces a calming effect.
 You can decide during your appointment that you would like nitrous oxide.
 You will still be able to communicate with our dental team and drive home after your appointment with this fast-acting solution for dental anxiety.

 Preventing Dental Emergencies